-Fishing locations Maribyrnong or the Nong as we call it has developed a mighty reputation as a brilliant urban bream fishing location.
+Welcome to the Maribyrnong River Fishing Guide.
+The Maribyrnong river or the Nong as we call it has developed a mighty reputation as a brilliant urban bream fishing location.
 Its been heavily stocked with Estuary perch in recent times and that will grow and flourish in years to come.
 The River spans 40 kilometres long starting from the mouth of Port Phillip bay sharing the entrance of the Yarra river but goes flows all the way through Brimbank park, Taylors lakes then through to country Victoria finishing past areas such as Sunbury, Macedon and Bacchus Marsh.

 Things to do at Maribyrnong River

-Or watch our step by step instructional guide on how to rig up and catch bream which was filmed on the Nong in 2019
+watch our step by step instructional guide on how to rig up and catch bream.

 Rowers & floating debris are likely to collect your fishing lines.
 You may also experience frustration as your lines get picked by small baitfish and starfish.
 The Maribyrnong River is home to 4 species of snake including the Tiger, eastern Brown, Copperhead and red-bellied black.